 Certain lifestyle changes can help enhance your body’s natural detoxification process.

 A diet or product that guarantees weight loss, includes the word “miracle,” or involves processed, packaged foods is not likely a sound program, according to Katy Firisin, N.D., naturopathic doctor at Coastal Natural Medicine in Connecticut.
 “A detox program should help the body’s natural cleansing process by stimulating the liver to drive toxic substances from the body while promoting elimination through the intestines, kidneys, and skin,” she says.
 “It should refuel the body with healthy nutrients and transition the participant to a healthy, long-term lifestyle.”

-Here are six ways to give your bod a boost.
+Here are seven ways to give your bod a boost.

 1. Choose organic whenever possible